Hanasaku Iroha, episode 1-2 were totally excruciating. The most repugnant anime I’ve ever seen.

 Ohana Matsumae, a 16 years old high school girl raised by an irresponsible single mother, is sent to her unknown grandmother’s.
 Because her mother ran off with a sleazy dude.
 So, Ohana is delusional, claims to be a biracial girl, fathered by an unknown American soldier stationed in Japan with a Japanese female jazz singer.
 Yes, an abandoned child idealizing missing parents, just like Dreams From My Father was about young Obama’s delusion.
 Oh, maybe she wants to be like BENI, a famous biracial singer from Japan.

 Yet, reality is, she’s just another Tokyo girl, not a biracial.
 That itself is harsh reality.
 And then, what’s more, she’s abandoned, so she moves to the countryside to live with her grandma in Kissuisou, an inn her grandma runs.
 There, a sweet little sixteen faces 3-D cruelty.
 In other words, she gets christened with Japan’s work society.
 She encounters power abuse, verbal abuse, corporal punishment, sexual harassment, sweatshop working conditions, and all of these are business as usual.
+E.g., they make her use a rug to clean the floor, by her own hands!
+Don’t they have a mop?
+What century do they live in?

 And angry Ohana protests that, as any American would do, but their attitude is, “That’s how it is…” Typical response of ippanjin (average people).
 Notorious kotonakare-shugi (事なかれ主義), the principle of conceding anything to avoid trouble.